andrew-chang-dewitt/andrew-chang-dewitt-website/src/blog/posts/personal-website.md

 As a self-taught developer, I knew I would need a means of proving my skills, so I began to maintain a GitHub account & put together a portfolio with the plan of hosting it on a personal website I'd build myself.
 This summer, I spent some time building the website (if you're reading this, you're probably looking at it now).

-While I'm not going to go over how I built every part of the site (most of it's just not that interesting), I definitely benefited from this project & want to discuss what I wanted to achieve by building a website as well as review some of the lessons I learned while building it.
+While I'm not going to go over how I built every part of the site, I definitely benefited from this project & want to discuss what I wanted to achieve by building a website as well as review some of the lessons I learned while building it.
 Additional posts with more details about how I built different parts or specific lessons I learned can be found under the [project: andrew-chang-dewitt.dev](/blog/tags/project:-andrew-chang-dewitt.dev) tag.

 Goal setting